agormp/seqconverter/README.md

   --comseq              Print composition for each individual sequence.
 Output is one
                         line per residue-type per sequence: seqname, residue-type, freq, count, seqlength
-  --div                 (For alignments) Print nucleotide diversity (=average pairwise
+  --div                 (For alignments) Print sequence diversity (=average pairwise
+                        sequence difference): mean, std, min, max --divseq              (For alignments) Print sequence diversity for each pair of
+                        sequences: name1, name2, fractional difference
-                        sequence difference): mean, std, min, max --ignoregaps          When computing composition or diversity: do not count gap symbols
+  --ignoregaps          When computing composition or diversity: do not count gap symbols
 ```